sourav-bk/Golang/Topic/gRPC.md

 Protobuf is a concrete technology developed by Google. gRPC use protocol buffers as both the IDL (for Interface Definition Language ) and the serialization format (for converting data into binary format).

-- The IDL (Interface Definition Language) and .proto file :

-g-RPC handels abstracting the complexity of client-server communication.
+- The IDL (Interface Definition Language) and .proto file : g-RPC handels abstracting the complexity of client-server communication.
 It uses IDL(Interface Definition Language) which define .proto file.
 It is the "contract" for the service.
-Contents means Defines messages (data structures) and services (RPC methods).

-then this file use into the protoc compiler to generate client stubs and server skeletons in various languages (Go, Java, Python, etc.).
+Contents means Defines messages (data structures) and services (RPC methods). then this file use into the protoc compiler to auto-generated client stubs and server skeletons in various languages (Go, Java, Python, etc.).

+- Stubs:
   These stubs allow developers to call remote methods as like local function calls, by abstracts the entire Transport Layer using HTTP/2, without writing low-level networking code.

   gRPC also handles data serialization and deserialization using Protocol Buffers, ensuring efficient and compact message exchange.
 It hides the transport layer details (typically HTTP/2), manages request and response handling in a structured way, and provides features like streaming, authentication, and deadlines—making distributed communication more efficient and easier to implement.

 Core Components::